localityyy/SolarisLib/README.md

 https://raw.githubusercontent.com/RegularRDev/SolarisLib/main/SolarisLib
 ```
 ## Important!
 Solaris notifications don't work because the rbxassetdid is removed!
+Also, you can only put 11 sections as solaris can't scroll sections like other scripts

 ## Features:
 - Customizable Options